Joyeta16/Business-Insights-360/README.md

 - Gradually reduce operational and marketing expenses after capturing significant market share to improve Net Profit %.
 - Shift from flat post-discounting to a performance-based model per product and customer in each market.
-- Expand distribution and targeted marketing in high-growth regions like India and APAC.
+- Expand distribution and targeted marketing in high-growth region like APAC and in APAC India.
 - Reevaluate the pricing or cost structure of the Notebook segment to enhance Net Profit %.
 - Investigate the underperformance of USB flash drives and consider repositioning, discontinuing, or introducing improved models.
 - Improve forecasting, especially for customers, by leveraging real-time data to minimize stock imbalances and enhance supply chain efficiency.